-(4) Beginning on January 1, 2007 and thereafter the minimum cash to claims ratio shall be 0.75.
+(4) Beginning on January 1, 2007 and thereafter the minimum cash to claims ratio shall be 0.75;.

 (b) Quarterly Financial Survey.
-For each quarter beginning on or after July 1, 2005 submit to the Department, not more than forty-five (45) days after the close of each quarter of the fiscal year, a quarterly financial survey report in an electronic format to be supplied by the Department of Managed Health Care (Department) pursuant to section 1300.41.8 of title 28, California Code of Regulations, containing all of the following: (1) For organizations serving at least 10,000 covered lives under all risk arrangements as of December 31 of the preceding calendar year:
+For each quarter beginning on or after October 1, 2004July 1, 2005, (for an organization that begins a fiscal quarter on October 1, 2004, the first submission is due by February 15, 2005), submit to the external partyDepartment, not more than forty-five (45) days after the close of each quarter of the fiscal year, a quarterly financial survey report in an electronic format to be supplied by the Department of Managed Health Care (Department) pursuant to section 1300.41.8 of title 28, California Code of Regulations, containing all of the following:

+(1) For organizations serving at least 10,000 covered lives under all risk arrangements as of December 31 of the preceding calendar year:

 (A) Financial survey report (including a balance sheet, an income statement, and a statement of cash flows), or in the case of a nonprofit entity comparable financial statements and supporting schedule information (including but not limited to, aging of receivable information), reflecting the results of operations for the immediately preceding quarter, prepared in accordance with generally accepted accounting principles (GAAP) and the identification of the individual or office in the organization designated to receive public inquiries.
 Financial survey reports of an organization required pursuant to these rules shall be on a combining basis with an affiliate, if the organization or such affiliate is legally or financially responsible for the payment of the organization's claims.
 Any affiliated entity included in this report shall be separately identified reported in a combining schedule format.
-For the purposes of this section, an organization's use: (1) of a "sponsoring organization" arrangement to reduce its liabilities for the purposes of calculating tangible net equity and working capital or (2) an affiliated entity to provide claims processing services shall not be construed to automatically create a legal or financial obligation to pay the claims liability for the health care services for enrollees.
+For the purposes of this section, an organization's use: (1) of a "sponsoring organization" arrangement to reduce its liabilities for the purposes of calculating tangible net equity and working capital or (2) an affiliated entity to provide claims processing services shall not be construed to automatically create a legal or financial obligation to pay the claims liability-the for the health care services for enrollees.